Supercritical water reactor: Disadvantages

 However, it is not too high for stainless steel cladding.
 Safety analysis of LWR type SCWR showed that safety criteria are met with margins at accidents and abnormal transients including total loss of flow and loss of coolant accident.
 No double ended break occurs because of the once-through coolant cycle.
 Core is cooled by the induced flow at the loss of coolant accident.
 The water inventory in the top dome of the reactor vessel serves as an in-vessel accumulator.
 The SCWR safety principle is not to maintain coolant inventory, but to maintain core coolant flow rate.
-It is easy to monitor than water level at accidents.
+It is easier to monitor than water level at accidents.
 There was an error in the water level signal in the Three Mile Island accident and the operators shut down the ECCS.